Battle of Gegodog: Battle

 In 1676, the King decided to send a large army to suppress the rebellion.
 The army was much larger than Trunajaya's, but was predominantly made up of conscripted peasants.
 It also included West Javanese auxiliaries.
 The king put the crown prince in charge of this army; he was either unaware of the crown prince's role in the rebellion or planned to have him murdered during the campaign.
-Other princes also joined the army, including the King's uncle Pangeran Purbaya, Sultan Agung's only remaining brother who was almost 80 years old, as well another son of the king Pangeran Singasari who was the crown prince's archenemy.
+Other princes also joined the army, including the King's uncle Pangeran Purbaya, Sultan Agung's only remaining brother who was almost 80 years old, as well as another son of the king Pangeran Singasari who was the crown prince's archenemy.

 The Mataram army marched to Jepara, and then eastwards towards territories controlled by the rebels.
 It met the rebel army in Gegodog, east of Tuban on the north coast of eastern Java.
 The Crown Prince initially expected that he and his protégé Trunajaya would only fight a sham battle and then both forces would join against the King.
 However, Trunajaya betrayed his former friend and patron, and the presence of other princes might have prevented the crown prince from faking the battle.
 After a long wavering, the prince ordered an attack on 13 October.
 Trunajaya offered a real battle, which went badly for the royal army.
 In a desperate effort, the aged Pangeran Purbaya rallied the troops and led a final charge.
-According to Thomas Stamford Raffles, he "performed extraordinary feats of valour", had his horse shot under him and continued to fight on foot, before he was overpowered and slain.
+According to Thomas Stamford Raffles, he "performed extraordinary feats of valour", had his horse shot from under him and continued to fight on foot, before he was overpowered and slain.
 The charge failed, and the battle ended in a decisive victory for the rebels.
 Mataram troops disintegrated and retreated, along with the Crown Prince and other princes, towards the capital.

 Aftermath

-After the rebel victory, Javanese defection into Trunajaya's side accelerated, and Trunajaya followed up his victory by further conquests of Mataram's territories.
-His forces advanced westward along the northern coast, and by January 1677 nearly all of Mataram's northern coast, with the notable exception of Jepara, fell into his hands.
+After the rebel victory, Javanese defection to Trunajaya's side accelerated, and Trunajaya followed up his victory by further conquests of Mataram's territories.
+His forces advanced westward along the northern coast, and by January 1677 nearly all of Mataram's northern coast, with the notable exception of Jepara, had fallen into his hands.
 Towns as far west as Cirebon submitted to Trunajaya.
 Jepara did not fall due to the united efforts of the king's military governor there and VOC forces who arrived there from Batavia.
 The inland advance was slower, but rebel forces under Raden Kajoran would ultimately overrun and sack the capital in June 1677.